brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 The sensitivity rebuilding analysis was run without uncertainty from the states of nature, whereas the base rebuilding analysis incorporated the states of nature.
 The summary tables from the base rebuilding analysis without including uncertainty from the states of nature are therefore shown in Tables \ref{tab:ref-points-noStateOfNature} and \ref{tab:reb-options-noStateOfNature}.
 These tables allow comparison between the base analysis and the sensitivity analysis due only to differences in the underlying model and not differences in the application of the states of nature.
 Results from these tables show that the mean generation time is similar, and therefore $\text{T}_\text{MAX}$ for the sensitivity would be one year earlier from the base were states of nature not applied.
 Time to targets across the various rebuilding strategies would occur one to two years earlier than the base rebuilding model were states of nature not applied, with the exception of the $\text{T}_\text{MID}$ run which would occur four years earlier.

-Comparisons between stock synthesis output from the adopted base model and the sensitivity run are provided in [Appendix B]{#append_b}.
+Comparisons between Stock Synthesis output from the adopted base model and the sensitivity run are provided in (Figures \ref{fig:ssb-sens} - \ref{fig:Pearson-sens}).
 The sensitivity had slightly higher estimates of unfished spawning output (Figure \ref{fig:ssb-sens}) and similar depletion estimates (Figure \ref{fig:depl-sens}) compared to the adopted base model.
 Selectivity in the recent block was domed at large sizes for both the recreational and commercial fleets, and right shifted in recent years for the commercial fleet (Figure \ref{fig:selex-sens}) so the time series of information entered into the sensitivity rebuilding analysis were different from the time series entered into the base rebuilding analysis, contributing to differences in results.

 We do not consider the sensitivity model to be an improvement over the base model.
 The shifts in the selectivity curve for the commercial fleet in the sensitivity model fit the lower observed commercial mean lengths in the 1990s and the higher observed commercial mean lengths starting around 2010 better than the base model (Figures \ref{fig:MeanLengthFit-com-base} and \ref{fig:MeanLengthFit-com-sens}), leading to an improvement in AIC (Table \ref{tab:sens-table-withComBlock}).
-However, the change in estimated commercial mean length in 2001 for the sensitivity model does not align with a shift in the commercial mean length data at that time.
+Fits to the recreational fleet mean length data were similar (Figures \ref{fig:MeanLengthFit-rec-base} and \ref{fig:MeanLengthFit-rec-sens}), and Pearson residuals for both fleets were not noticeably improved (Figures \ref{fig:Pearson-base} and \ref{fig:Pearson-sens}).
+The change in estimated commercial mean length in 2001 for the sensitivity model does not align with a shift in the commercial mean length data at that time.
 Furthermore, the mode and right side of the estimated aggregate length distribution from the commercial fleet are shifted right, and overestimate the proportion of larger fish on aggregate compared to the base model (Figures \ref{fig:aggLenFit-base} and \ref{fig:aggLenFit-sens}).
 Combined with the similarities in estimates of population scale and status, the base model is preferred due to parsimony.

 <!--chapter:end:30results.Rmd-->

 # Acknowledgements
 Andre Punt (University of Washington) updated the rebuilder program to apply time-varying $\sigma$ for the Acceptable Biological Catch and 40-10 scenarios.
-Andre Punt and Owen Hamel (NOAA) provided assistant in understanding and applying the rebuilder program.
+Andre Punt and Owen Hamel (NOAA) provided assistance in understanding and applying the rebuilder program.
 Owen Hamel provided comments on early drafts of the analysis.

 <!--chapter:end:41acknowledgments.Rmd-->